dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 Visibility paths have the advantage of providing a common path for a file.
-A common URL may be shared between dCache users authenticating directly with dCache, and users who are accessing data via a macaroon.
+A common URL may be shared between dCache users authenticating directly with dCache and users who are accessing data via a macaroon.
 This may be useful if users with dCache accounts wish to use the same URL when authenticating directly and when accessing data via a macaroon.